jfalkner/metrics/README.md

 A simple, Scala-based framework for extracting data and exporting it to JSON and/or CSV.
-Convenient for making data that Web/JS visualizations use or for users relying on tools such as JMP, R, Excel, etc.
+Convenient for making data that Web/JS visualizations use or for users relying on tools such as JMP, R, Excel, Tableau, Spotfire, etc.

 ## Key Features